 As well as this, special food for cats designed for those that live indoors are generally higher in protein and lower in fat, with additional nutrient adjustments designed to help keep them in peak condition.
-As well as being tasty for your feline friend, it should help keep them healthy, too.
+As well as being tasty for your feline friend, high protein cat food should also help keep them healthy.

 Your indoor cat might also have more of a problem with troublesome hairballs than their outdoor cousins.
 (This might be because they have more time to spend grooming, or just that you notice them more because you find them all indoors!)
 Whatever the cause, many specially formulated indoor cat foods also include additional fibre, as well as prebiotics and probiotics.
 These things help your cat maintain a healthy gut, as well as moving hairballs through their digestive system with more ease.

 These added ingredients in special diet cat food can also help to reduce litter box odours, which is a bonus for both you and your cat!

 It’s actually very rare for your pet to have a ‘true’ food allergy or intolerance – in fact, they’re found in about 0.1 percent of cats and dogs!
 However, if your cat does have a food allergy, it can of course be distressing.
 97% of these allergies result in skin symptoms, while 10-15% result in tummy upsets – but either of these things also have other causes, so see your vet before making a diagnosis!